Army APFT Standards: What You Need to Know to Pass the Test

 Score Calculation

-You’ll earn points for each APFT event: push-ups, sit-ups, and a 2-mile run.
+Points are awarded for each APFT event: push-ups, sit-ups, and a 2-mile run.

 Minimum Requirements